Tomorrow’s Leaders Undergraduate Scholarship Program

 - Life-long learning: We believe that the pursuit of knowledge, understanding, and personal and professional development should continue throughout one’s lifetime.

-- Leadership Development: TL scholars attend various trainings about leadership.
+- Leadership Development: TLU scholars attend various trainings about leadership.
 Furthermore, they sharpen their skills through their hands-on participation in different clubs and organizations both within and outside the walls of AUC.
 Click here to see our leaders in action.

 - Civic Awareness and Involvement: “Without community service, we would not have a strong quality of life.
 It is important for the person who serves as well as the recipient.
 It’s the way in which we ourselves grow and develop” (Dorothy Height, Social Activist)*.
-TL scholars passionately take healthy roles in the lives of their communities.
+TLU scholars passionately take healthy roles in the lives of their communities.
 Click here to see our activists in action.

 *“By its very definition, civic responsibility means taking a healthy role in the life of one’s community” (John Glenn, former USA Senator).